-From year-over-year Web traffic increases, to a strong social media reach, to being named “America’s Favorite City” by the readers of Travel + Leisure in 2014, we have seen our efforts bear fruit.
+From year-over-year Web traffic increases, to a strong social media reach, to being named “52 Places to Go” by The New York Times in 2016, we have seen our efforts bear fruit.
 Here are some of the ways we strengthen our brand and achieve our mission.

 The PWCVB uses a mix of online and print advertising in its marketing efforts.
 Leisure advertising targets the Northeast drive market, as well as two “niche” marketing campaigns – one that targets culinary enthusiasts or “foodies” and one that targets the LGBT market.

 The PWCVB’s website GoProvidence.com serves as an informational clearinghouse for tourism, meeting planning, group tour and other travel information.

 Having a strong social media presence is integral to a successful marketing campaign.
 The PWCVB’s Marketing team includes an on-staff photographer and videographer, allowing us to capture striking images and fun video on the fly.